franrmueller/vorlesungschatbot/README.md

-GenAi powered agent for educational websites.
+GenAI application for educational websites.